jhpyle/docassemble/_docs/docker.md

 Now go to the machine that will run your application server (if different).

-Plug these IP addresses into a file called `env.list`, along with your [S3] information:
+Plug the IP addresses or hostnames for the SQL server and log server into a file called `env.list`, along with your [S3] information:

 {% highlight text %}
 CONTAINERROLE=webserver